bakpakin/Fennel/tutorial.md

 ```

 Unless you are doing ahead-of-time compilation, Fennel will track all
-known globals and prevent you from refering to unknown globals, which
+known globals and prevent you from referring to unknown globals, which
 prevents a common source of bugs in Lua where typos go undetected.

 ### Strict global checking